Toyota Maintenance Light Meanings

 Schedule Your Vehicle Service Today

-If you notice any of these indicator lights coming on and staying on when they shouldn’t, need your Toyota maintenance lights reset, have questions about the MAINT REQD meaning, or if you have been having issues with your vehicle on your Mesquite drive or Moapa area commute, schedule a service appointment at Findlay Toyota and let us take care of it.
+If you notice any of the Toyota maintenance lights coming on and staying on when they shouldn’t, need your Toyota maintenance lights reset, have questions about the MAINT REQD meaning, or if you have been having issues with your vehicle on your Mesquite drive or Moapa area commute, schedule a service appointment at Findlay Toyota and let us take care of it.
 Our team is also here to answer any questions you have about how often to change engine air filter, oil changes, how to check brake fluid, what tire rotations are, how long an oil change takes, what does gap insurance cover, and more.